asuh/forage/README.md

 ### Build commands

-* `yarn run build` — Compile and optimize the files in your assets directory
+* `yarn run build`: Compile and optimize the files in your assets directory
-* `yarn run dev` — Compile assets when file changes are made using Vite's hot module reload
+* `yarn run dev`: Compile assets when file changes are made using Vite's hot module reload
-* `yarn run format` — Auto-format JS and CSS with Biome, PHP with PHPCS
+* `yarn run format`: Auto-format JS and CSS with Biome, PHP with PHPCS
-* `yarn run lint` — Lint JS and CSS with Biome, PHP with PHPCS
+* `yarn run lint`: Lint JS and CSS with Biome, PHP with PHPCS

 ### Network access

 `yarn dev` exposes the Vite dev server on all network interfaces.
-When accessing the WordPress site from another device on the same network (phone, tablet, etc.), HMR connects automatically — no configuration needed.
+When accessing the WordPress site from another device on the same network (phone, tablet, etc.), HMR connects automatically with no configuration needed.
 The dev server URL is printed on startup alongside the localhost URL.
+This provides a similar cross-device testing experience to [Browsersync](https://browsersync.io/) without the added dependency.

 To override the HMR host manually (e.g. behind a reverse proxy), define `FORAGE_HMR_HOST` in `wp-config.php` before the theme loads: